 Bullying and Harassment

 At some points it is possible that you may have a disagreement with these friends, or that you will meet people that do not make a positive contribution to your life or wellbeing.
 If one of your relationships has hit a low point, we would always advise that you try communicating and talking with that person as a first port of call.
 Often this can prevent a problem from escalating.|

 There may be times when the situation has reached a point where you believe you need assistance from a third party in order to resolve the difficulty.
 Consider whether mutual friends may be able to help, or you can talk in confidence with one of the Student Support Advisers who can help and support you in finding a way forward.|

 Bullying and Harassment

 As with any walk of life, in rare circumstances people may experience difficulties in the form of bullying or harassment.
-The University of Worcester has a 'Dealing with Harassment and Bullying Policy', where it defines such actions as the following:
+The University of Worcester has a 'Harassment and Bullying Policy', where it defines such actions as the following:

 If you or someone you know is suffering from bullying or harassment, it is not something that should be ignored or tolerated - so please talk to someone about it.
 You could talk to anyone you feel comfortable discussing your concerns with - such as your friends, family, or a trusted member of staff.
 If you feel confident enough, you could consider speaking with the person directly as they may not be aware that their behaviour is causing you distress.
 However, we do appreciate this might not be easy.|

-Please also be aware that the Student Support Advisers are able to support you by talking to you about and supporting you through the range of both informal and more formal options available at the University to address this behaviour.
+The Student Support Advisers are able to support you by talking to you about and supporting you through the range of both informal and more formal options available at the University to address this behaviour.
 We can be contacted either by emailing firstname.lastname@example.org or by making an appointment via firstpoint.

 Harassment and bullying are not necessarily face to face; they can take the form of 'cyberbullying', which includes the use of mobile phones, email, social media and the internet.
 If you or someone you know is experiencing cyberbullying, don't suffer in silence.
 Keep a digital record of the behaviour and speak to someone about it.
-Additional information about cyberbullying can also be found with the charity Cybersmile.
+Additional information about cyberbullying can also be found on the website from the charity Cybersmile|